longubu/Home-Security-ALPR/README.md

-# Smart Home Security & Automatic License Detection
+# Smart Home Security & Automatic License Plate Reader
 Automatically detect and read license plates using open-sourced AI tools and Reolink's home-security cameras.
 The goal is to leverage existing pre-trained ML algorithms for practical AI-enhanced home-surveillance without the need to train or develop fine-tuned models/algorithms, to track and store detected events of interest, and to build custom alarm systems.

 ### Background & Motivation